katiana22/TL-DeepONet/README.md

 ## Method

-The key idea behind transfer learning is learning machines that leverage knowledge gained from one task to improve accuracy and generalization in another different but related task.
+The key idea behind **transfer learning** is learning machines that leverage knowledge gained from one task to improve accuracy and generalization in another different but related task.

-Physics-based systems often require the accurate solution of PDEs that are related but differ in a certain aspect, i.e., there exists a conditional distribution mismatch.
+Physics-based systems often require the accurate solution of PDEs that are related but differ in a certain aspect, i.e., there exists a **conditional distribution mismatch**.

 In our latest work, we propose a novel framework which exploits information from pre-trained (source) deep neural operators (DeepONets), for fast and accurate task-specific partial differential equation (PDE) learning (target).

-The key ingredient of this approach is the extraction of domain-invariant features, the embedding of conditional distributions on a reproducing kernel Hilbert space (RKHS) and the self-adaptive learning of penalizing parameters which allows adaptation between source and target domains.
+The key ingredients of this approach is:
+* the extraction of domain-invariant features,
+* the embedding of conditional distributions on a reproducing kernel Hilbert space (RKHS) and
+* the self-adaptive learning of penalizing parameters which allows adaptation between source and target domains.

 <p align="center">
   <img src="schematics/TL-framework.jpg" width="900" />